vilda/le/README.md

 Logentries agent
 ================

-A command line utility for a convenient access to logentries logging infrastructure.
+A command line utility for a convenient access to Logentries logging infrastructure.